 We are not obliged to give you a copy of the assessment where we do not provide you with the credit.

-Step 1 If you dissatisfied with something we’ve done, we encourage you to phone us and explain your concern.
-We can usually resolve the matter amicable, without delay.
+Step 1 If you are dissatisfied with something we’ve done, we encourage you to phone us and explain your concern.
+We can usually resolve the matter amicably, without delay.

 Step 2 If you’re still not happy with our response, you should contract our Internal Dispute Resolution (IDR) team by telephoning 1300 275 626 as soon as possible.
 We may ask that you put your complaint in writing to us so that we may investigate if further.
 You can email it to us at email@example.com.

 Step 3 Should you still be dissatisfied after using both of the above steps, you may contact our External Dispute Resolution provider, Credit and Investments Ombudsman.
 You can contract them at no costs by writing to PO Box A252 Sydney South NSW 1235, phone them on 1800 138 422 or email them at firstname.lastname@example.org.
 Please note that you must have gone through our IDR process first before doing so.
 If you fail to do so, the matter will be referred back us to resolve in the first instant.